 B i o g r a p h y

 Hannah LeGrand is an actively performing classical violinist, based in New York City.
 She received her Bachelor's Degree in Violin Performance from the Greatbatch School of Music.
-There she has spent several years as the concertmaster of the Houghton Symphony and as the first violin in the Bravada String Quartet.
-Hannah currently works with several music studios, including the Williamsburg School of Music, GreenSpring International Music Academy, Bay Ridge School of Music, and DEA School of Music & Art.
+Hannah currently performs in a variety of settings in and around the city, and teaches both violin and piano with several music studios, including the Williamsburg School of Music, GreenSpring International Music Academy, Bay Ridge School of Music, and DEA School of Music & Art.

 Hannah has worked with a number of reputable teachers and performers including Martha Thomas, Charlie Castleman of Eastman and Frost School of Music, Laura Bossert of Syracuse University and Boston Conservatory, Sally Thomas of the Juilliard School, Ann Setzer of Mannes at the New School, and Stephanie Chase of NYU.
 She has also attended Summer Strings at NYU, Meadowmount School of Music, and the Castleman Quartet Program, during the summers, where she was coached by notable individuals such as Kikuei Ikeda from the Tokyo String Quartet and John Kochanowski (a protegé of Robert Mann, a member of the Juilliard String Quartet).

 Aside from her classical background, Hannah also has experience in jazz, pop, and contemporary music, and continues to be involved in recording projects on both vocals and violin.
 She also currently performs in the Intima Duo, a guitar-violin duo.

 In teaching, Hannah is very invested in each student's success, and in finding an inspiring way to achieve it.
 She believes strongly in avoiding tension and burn-out and instead seeks to find sustainable and productive avenues through which to become not only an excellent technician but a superior artist.
 Hannah is also the author of "Understanding the Fingerboard": a music text for budding violinists.